 Step 2 – Choosing a designated precious metals dealer

 The company you select to buy your gold and silver from is very important.
-Choose a designated gold and silver dealer that is experienced, can get you the best prices on gold and silver and who is willing to educate and advise you on precious metal investments.
+Choose a designated gold and silver dealer that is experienced, reputable, and who is willing to educate and advise you on precious metal investments.

 Step 3 – Storing your precious metals

 You have two options on how you want to handle the precious metals in your IRA.
-First, you can create an Self Directed IRA LLC that allows you to have possession of the precious metals.
+First, you can create a Self Directed IRA LLC that allows you to be responsible for secure local storage outside your residence for the precious metals.
 The second, and more convenient option, is to select an approved precious metals depository which provides a secure storage facility for your precious metals.

 Step 4 – Purchasing and paying for precious metals